realityforge/Quake-III-Arena/asset_bundles.md

 The [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) is a tree structure where internal nodes are just a list of child nodes and all nodes are identified by a content hash.
 A map/scene asset could be represented as a merkle tree.
 When a new version of the map asset is created then it would be possible for both versions to be present on the client and all the unchanged data would be shared between the versions (as the content has would be identical) and it would be possible for the client to play both versions of the map.
 (This is a common request in some gaming communities.
 In the HyperDash community, it is not un-common to hear a request to bring back an older version of a map.
 This may be for nostalgia reasons or because users want to compare and contrast the "new" and "old" version of a map.)

+#### Asset Variants

+It is common for a single asset to have multiple variants depending on the host platform and/or user configuration.
+Potential variants of an asset may be:

+* High-definition versus normal textures.
+* S3TC/ETC/ASTC/PVRTC/Basis compressed textures versus uncompressed textures.
+* High detail versus low detail models.
+* High bitrate versus low bitrate sounds.

+An asset bundle should be able to declare which variants are available for a particular asset. i.e. There should be an explicit indication that the `textures/base/water` texture has the variants `textures/base/water.png` (base image data), `textures/base/water.tga` (raw uncompressed image data), `textures/base/water.ktx` (ASTC compressed image data in .ktx container) etc.

 ### Challenges

 ...